ivanvoitovych/tour-of-heroes/step-6.md

 </div>
 ```

-And now in our Heroes component template remove block with $selectedHero and replace it with HeroDetail tag:
+And now, in our `Heroes` component template, please remove block with $selectedHero and replace it with HeroDetail tag, like this:

 ```html
 <HeroDetail></HeroDetail>
 ````

-Now we need to pass our $selectedHero into the HeroDetail component.
-To do this you just need to set an attribute that has the name of a public property that we want to assign.
-In our case, based on the code `public ?HeroModel $hero = null;` it's "hero".
-And then set the value that we want to pass through: `hero="$selectedHero"`.
-Like this:
+We need to pass our `$selectedHero` into the `HeroDetail` component.
+To do this, you need to set an attribute with the name of a public property that we want to assign.

+In our case, based on the code
+`public ?HeroModel $hero = null;` it's "hero".

+And then set the value that we want to pass through: `<HeroDetail hero="$selectedHero"`, like this:

 ```html
 <HeroDetail hero="$selectedHero"></HeroDetail>
 ```

+More about passing data through properties here: [https://viewi.net/docs/components-basics#passing-data](https://viewi.net/docs/components-basics#passing-data)

 The result should be: